nachlielp/study/JS Algorithms & DS Masterclass/23_Tree_Raversal/Readme.md

 1. In-order traversal: This visits the left subtree, then the current node, and finally the right subtree.
 2. Pre-order traversal: This visits the current node, then the left subtree, and finally the right subtree.
 3. Post-order traversal: This visits the left subtree, then the right subtree, and finally the current node.

+### BFS

+To implement BFS we use a queue.
+We start at the root node and add it to the queue.
+We then remove the node from the queue and visit it.
+We then add all of its children to the queue.
+We repeat this process until the queue is empty.

+### DFS